Unitized Group Ration: Menu options

 The menus below are adapted from lists available on the website of the Defense Logistics Agency (DLA).
 UGR menus are regularly modified to improve their variety, nutrition, and efficiency.
 As the DLA does not regularly publish UGR menus, the lists below use the 2020 menu for the UGR-H&S, 2023 menu for the UGR-A, 2014 menu for the UGR-M, and 2021 menu for the UGR-E.

 Note that the lists below do not include milk, bread, fruit, or salad supplements, nor items standard to most UGRs such as regular coffee and hot sauce.

 Production

 A variety of contractors are involved in the production, management, and distribution of UGRs and their contents, including (as of 2023) ABC Ventures, AmeriQual, Atlantic, Chef Minute Meals, Club Tex, Envision, Inc., Epic Foods, Gossner Foods, Hershey, HOIST, LC Industries, Nex-Xos, OhSix, Oregon Freeze Dry, Sterling Foods, Sopakco, Valley Foods, Werling Meats, and Wornick.
-More than 60,000 UGRs are produced yearly.
+More than 60,000 UGRs are produced each year.

 UGRs are supplied by the DLA's Operational Rations Division.
 UGRs, like other rations, cannot be sold to individuals, and are only supplied or sold to the U.S. military, the DoD, the federal government, government employee commissaries, government contractors (if their contract specifically permits such purchases), foreign governments with authorized contractual relationships, and civilians as humanitarian aid.